RobinBaines/OOO3/README.md

 I further assume that he created an SO, I call it an Event, which records his experience while writing the chapter.
 On completion, the chapter in the book is an RO.
 The RO includes well established facts, dates and figures but also opinions, for example, on the relative importance of generals and battles.
 These are RQs and in some cases separate ROs.
-(I have found it difficult to understand the exact difference between an RO and an RQ.
-Perhaps an RQ is a single Name = Value in a book.)
+(In OOO an RQ seems to be a single statement while an RO is not only a collection of RQs but also something more which is ultimately unknowable).

 While reading the chapter I create an Event SO, let's call it ReadingChapter.
 By chance I read a book about the ACW last year.
 I therefore had an existing ACW SO.
-The information in the chapter augmented this SO and made references between the ReadingChapter SO and my existing ACW SO.
+The information in the chapter augmented this SO with SQs and made references between the ReadingChapter SO and my existing ACW SO recording not only the SQs as standalone statements but also where they came from.

 In the software and what follows I use Event with a capital letter when referring to an SO and event when referring to the sub-events in an Event.
-The 'Event' SO which is like a theatre with sub-events describing SO changes and interactions.
+The 'Event' SO is like a theatre with sub-events describing changes to SOs and interactions between them.

 This software is an attempt to simulate creation of SOs and SQs using a stream of data in a script file.
 It uses object oriented software ideas such as inheritance, overriding and properties.
 I have chosen to illustrate this by describing several Events starring 2 dogs we own and local places for dogs to roam and play.
-These Events are in a script file called script.tx.
+These Events are in a script file called script.txt.
 It is possible to describe other Events in other script files.

 In my experience the stream of data in a (subject-object) script may have different sources: spoken language, written language, thoughts, actions, and emotion and external events and processes involving visual stimulus, smells, sound....